ThangSuperMan/my-personal-portfolio/README.md

 ## Table of contents

 - `App running`: manage docker containers by using docker compose
-- `Monitoring with docker healthcheck`: monitor docker containers
+- `Monitoring docker container`: check the status of docker containers with healthcheck
 - `Secure docker containers`: running containers with non-root user